AutodeskGames/stingray-docs/source/sdk_help/introduction.md

 4. Get working!

-	The sections on extending the editor and extending the engine describe how to go about setting up your plug-in to integrate with the editor and engine.
+	The sections on [extending the editor](./extend_editor.html), [extending the engine](./extend_engine.html) and [extending the project content](./extend_content.html) describe how to go about setting up your plug-in to hook in to the different parts of the Stingray system.

 5. While you're working on your plug-in, you'll often need to reload it so that you can test and iterate on it.
 See ~{ Reload a Plug-in }~.

-6. When your plug-in is ready, you'll need to package it up and distribute it to whoever will need to use it.
+6. When your plug-in is ready, you'll need to package it up and distribute it to whoever else will need to use it.
 See ~{ Distribute a Plug-in }~.